blavoir/blavoir/README.md

 <h1>👋Hi, I'm Bendjy, an <a href="https://linkedin.com/in/bendjylavoir">IT Professional</a></h1>

-- Currently studying and experimenting to become a Network Engineer (working on Network+ currently)
+- Currently studying and experimenting to become a Network Engineer

 <h2>💻Information Technology Projects:</h2>